iburinoc/ibsite/jekyll/projects/index.md

 Android app, and a Rails webserver to run the webpage.
 It was created for Hack the North 2015, where it was one of the 10 winning teams.

+My primary contribution was the communication between the phones and the backend, serializing the frames into an efficient format that could be sent over UDP and parsed on the other end for display.

 [spass](https://github.com/iburinoc/spass)
 ---
 A command-line based password manager written in C for Unix-based systems